Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 \begin{rema} As mentioned above, the isomorphism between $\repzA$ and the category of grading-restricted generalized $A$-modules in $\cC$ was obtained in Theorem 3.4 of \cite{HKL}, and in Theorem 3.14 of \cite{CKL} for the superalgebra generality.
 In Theorem \ref{thm:repzABTCvrtxSalg}, we have considerably strengthened these results by showing that the isomorphism is actually an isomorphism of braided monoidal supercategories. \end{rema}

 \begin{rema} An entirely analogous theorem to Theorem \ref{thm:repzABTCvrtxSalg} shows that the braided tensor category structure on the subcategory $\underline{\repzA}$ of $\repzA$ consisting only of even morphisms is equivalent to the braided tensor category structure induced from vertex tensor category structure on the category of $A$-modules in $\cC$ with only even morphisms.
-The proof of such a theorem is exactly the same as the proof of Theorem \ref{thm:repzABTCvrtxSalg} (except that all sign factors involving parity of morphisms may be deleted) since all structure morphisms discussed in the previous subsections are even.
-Note, however, that in this case we must allow only even intertwining operators among $A$-modules, and so the tensor product modules are different.
-(The same happens in $\repzA$, since $W_1\boxtimes_A W_2$ is defined as a cokernel of an even morphism in $\sC$, whereas the tensor product in $\underline{\repA}$ is defined as a cokernel of the same morphism, but considered as a morphism in $\sCeven$.) \end{rema}
+The proof of such a theorem is exactly the same as the proof of Theorem \ref{thm:repzABTCvrtxSalg} (except that all sign factors involving parity of morphisms may be deleted) since all structure morphisms discussed in the previous subsections are even. \end{rema}